 Inquiry-Based Learning versus Content Coverage: The Pedagogy Trade-Off

-MYP emphasises conceptual understanding and cross-curricular inquiry.
-A Science unit on "Energy" in MYP might begin with a real-world question: "How can a school reduce its carbon footprint?"
-Learners investigate renewable energy, thermodynamics, and material science, but within a purposeful context.
-The Learner Profile attribute "inquirers" is woven throughout.
-Assessment focuses on how well learners understand conceptual patterns and can apply them to novel situations.
+MYP puts strong focus on conceptual understanding and cross-curricular inquiry.
+In simple terms, this means linking ideas across subjects.
+For example, a Science unit on "Energy" might begin with a real-world question: "How can a school reduce its carbon footprint?"
+Learners then study renewable energy, thermodynamics, and material science with that clear purpose in mind.

-GCSE emphasises content mastery and examination technique.
-Learners learn the periodic table, chemical equations, energy calculations, discrete knowledge needed for success on the final examination.
-Inquiry projects exist but are optional and depend on individual teachers.
-Assessment in GCSE is criterion-referenced to specific subject objectives: AO1 (Knowledge and Understanding), AO2 (Apply knowledge), AO3 (Evaluate), AO4 (Written expression, subject-dependent).
+GCSE focuses on secure subject knowledge and exam technique.
+Learners study the periodic table, chemical equations, energy calculations, and other clear pieces of knowledge needed for the final examination.
+Inquiry projects can happen, but teachers choose whether to use them.
+GCSE assessment is criterion-referenced, which means work is judged against set subject objectives: AO1 (Knowledge and Understanding), AO2 (Apply knowledge), AO3 (Evaluate), AO4 (Written expression, subject-dependent).

-Research on cognitive load theory suggests that inquiry-based learning works best when learners have prior knowledge to draw on (Sweller et al., cited in educational psychology texts).
-In a mixed-attainment secondary cohort, some learners thrive with MYP's openness; others struggle without explicit structure.
-GCSE's structured specification provides this safety net.
+Research on cognitive load theory suggests that inquiry-based learning works best when learners already have knowledge to draw on (Sweller et al., cited in educational psychology texts).
+In a mixed-attainment secondary cohort, MYP's open approach helps some learners thrive.
+Others struggle when they do not have explicit structure.
+GCSE's structured specification gives them this safety net.

 Why Wellington Academy Did It, And What They Have Learned

-Wellington Academy, opened in 2012 in Wiltshire, is a rare example: a state-funded, mixed-gender secondary school authorised to teach MYP from Year 7 onwards, with full IBDP provision post-16.
-Wellington's decision to adopt MYP reflected explicit strategic vision: to offer learners an internationally-recognised, inquiry-centred curriculum and to differentiate within a competitive Wiltshire secondary landscape.
+Wellington Academy opened in Wiltshire in 2012.
+It is a rare example of a state-funded, mixed-gender secondary school authorised to teach MYP from Year 7 onwards, with full IBDP provision post-16.

-On outcomes, Wellington's results have validated the investment.
-Learners progressing from MYP to IBDP and then to university have performed well, with strong A-Level and university entry rates.
-University feedback suggests that MYP learners demonstrate stronger research and conceptual thinking skills than GCSE-trained peers, though this is anecdotal.
+On outcomes, Wellington's results have shown that the investment was worthwhile.
+Learners who moved from MYP to IBDP and then to university have done well, with strong A-Level and university entry rates.
+University feedback suggests that MYP learners show stronger research and conceptual thinking skills than GCSE-trained peers, though this evidence is anecdotal.
 Ofsted ratings have remained positive (Ofsted reports available publicly via the regulator's database, 2024).

 The Decision Framework: Five Critical Questions